El Dorado Western Railway

 Progress on the CPLT caboose rebuild (Fri, 07 Jun 2013)

 These images show the progress on the standard gauge Camino, Placerville and Lake Tahoe Caboose No. 2.
 El Dorado County's only home-built and operated caboose, is now being re-constructed at the Freight Station in Shingle Springs.
 The caboose is being reconstructed at Shingle Springs.
 It's El Dorado County's only caboose (to our knowledge), having been built in 1930s from parts of an earlier boxcar caboose.
 The project is going very well.
 The car is being built over the track to allow for setting on wheel trucks when ready.
 The wood working crew on the El Dorado Western Railroad.
 These are the type of guy's that worked in the car shop for Mich-Cal Lumber Company at Camino and the California Door Company at Diamond Springs.
-The kind of guy's who converted a boxcar into a passenger/freight car for the CP&LT around 1900, and then took it apart and built it into a proper caboose that ran until the 1950s.
+The kind of guy's who converted a boxcar into a passenger/freight car for the CP< around 1900, and then took it apart and built it into a proper caboose that ran until the 1950s.

 >> mehr lesen